Help us continue our lifesaving work by donating today. Every dollar goes towards the care and rehoming of animals in need.

 AWLQ is always looking for people to help care for our animals, volunteer in our op shops or represent us at events.

-AWLQ work with local councils, state government, rescue groups and the community to improve the outcomes for stray and surrendered pets, and are nationally recognised for our unique and innovative programs, initiatives and rehoming strategies.
+AWLQ work with local councils, state government, rescue groups and the community to improve the outcomes for stray, abandoned and surrendered pets, and are nationally recognised for our unique and innovative programs, initiatives and rehoming strategies.

-AWLQ operate five rehoming centres in South East Queensland caring for up to 15,000 stray and surrendered animals each year.
-AWLQ also work in close partnership with city and rural council pounds to re-home the unwanted animals in those areas.
+AWLQ operates four rehoming centres in South East Queensland caring for up to 17,500 stray and surrendered animals each year.
+AWLQ also works in close partnership with city and rural council pounds to re-home animals in those areas.

 AWLQ’s Community Vet Clinics are leading the way in providing affordable, quality veterinary services to our community.
 We believe that every pet owner should have fair and equal access to health and emergency care for their beloved pet, no matter what their financial circumstances, and treat our clients with compassion, respect and care.
 All profits made through our Community Vet Clinics provide further funding for the rehoming of shelter animals as well as education and fostering projects.
 Our Community Vet Clinics are located on the Gold Coast, Ipswich and Hobart, Tasmania.